 The switchhook contact is operated by plungers or such in the handset cradle, When the handset is "on hook", the contact is open, and there is no path through the transmission circuit.
-When the handset is "off hook", the contact is closed, and that path is completed. $^{\rm 21}$
+When the handset is "off hook", the contact is closed, and that path is completed.
+22

-&lt;sup>20 The traditional telephone set transmitter operates on a variable-resistance principle (it is called in other contexts as a "carbon microphone").
-It must have a DC current through it to operate.
+&lt;sup>21 The traditional telephone set transmitter operates on a variable-resistance principle (it is called in other contexts as a "carbon microphone").
+It must have a DC current through it to generate a signal.